-First, remove the blanking plug from the AUX socket that you want to use on the AP-5000.
+First, remove the blanking plug from the AUX socket that you want to use on the Aquaprobe®.
 To remove the blanking plug and subsequently tighten the AUX Electrode, use the red lanyard that is attached to the pH/ORP storage cap as a belt wrench as shown below.

-Apply a small amount of silicone grease (supplied with the AP-5000) to the threaded section and the O-ring of the AUX Electrode (see photograph).
+Apply a small amount of silicone grease (supplied with the Aquaprobe®) to the threaded section and the O-rings of the AUX Electrode or pH/ORP electrode (see photograph).

 ENSURE NO GREASE IS APPLIED TO THE GOLD CONTACTS.
 Using a clean cloth or tissue paper, polish the gold contacts ensuring they are completely clean.
-Carefully insert the electrode into the AUX socket and tighten firmly until the O-ring is completely compressed.

-Apply a small amount of silicone grease (supplied with the AP-5000) to the threaded section and the O-ring of the AUX Electrode (see photograph).

-ENSURE NO GREASE IS APPLIED TO THE GOLD CONTACTS.
-Using a clean cloth or tissue paper, polish the gold contacts ensuring they are completely clean.
-Carefully insert the electrode into the AUX socket and tighten firmly until the O-ring is completely compressed.
+Apply a small amount of silicone grease (supplied with the Aquaprobe®) to the threaded section and the three O-rings of the AUX Electrode/pH/ORP (see photograph).
+Carefully insert the electrode into the AUX or pH/ORP socket and tighten firmly until the bottom two O-rings are not visible.
+The knurled part of the electrode should at this point be at the level of the socket.
+If a gap remains, remove electrode and apply more grease to the bottom two O-rings of the electrode and refit.
+Ensure electrode is screwed down hard.

-22.2.
+22.1.
 Socket Assignment and Calibration